 - b.
 2018 The National Fire Protection Association (which maintains committees on foams and turnouts that are comprised, in part, of certain Defendants) issued a publication listing 11 ways to minimize risk of occupational cancer the suggestions centered on wearing turnouts for protection resulting from combustion or spills, and cleaning turnouts after exposure to chemicals.
-There was not a single mention of avoiding contact with foam and/or the risks of wearing turnouts containing PFAS or PFAS-containing materials.69 - c.
+There was not a single mention of avoiding contact with foam and/or the risks of wearing turnouts containing PFAS or PFAS-containing materials.67 - c.
 2019 Defendant Lion issued a Customer Safety Alert for PFOA and Turnout Gear stating: "Your Lion turnout gear continues to be safe and ready for action especially when properly maintained.
 It is extremely important that firefighters continue to wear and properly care for their gear to stay safe on the job." - d.
-2019 Defendant 3M Vice President, Denise Rutherford, testified before Congress that she absolutely agreed with the statement that "the weight of current scientific evidence does not show that PFOS or PFOA cause adverse health effects in humans at current rates of exposure." (emphasis added)70
+2019 Defendant 3M Vice President, Denise Rutherford, testified before Congress that she absolutely agreed with the statement that "the weight of current scientific evidence does not show that PFOS or PFOA cause adverse health effects in humans at current rates of exposure." (emphasis added)68 - e.
+2019 The Fire Fighting Foam Council (of which many Defendants have been members since its inception in 2001) wrote in their newsletter that: "Short-chain (C6) fluorosurfactants do not contain or breakdown in the environment to PFOS or PFOA and are currently considered lower in toxicity and have significantly reduced bio-accumulative potential than long-chain PFAS."69 - f.
+2019 Defendant Dynax founder Eduard Kleiner stated that C6-based surfactants [short-chain PFAS] do not bioaccumulate.70